netman5/vigo-app/README.md

 ## Description

 Vigoapp is a full stack social media app for creating posts, connecting with friends and family.
-The backend is built with Nodejs, Express, MySQL and the backend can be found [here.](https://github.com/netman5/vigo-app.git)
+The backend is built with Nodejs, Express, MySQL and the frontend can be found [here.](https://github.com/netman5/vigoapp-FE.git)

-It is built as a requirement for the Microverse Final Capstone.
+It is built as a requirement for the take home challenge from VigoPlace.

 ## Demo